 Sulphur Mountain.
-Mountain in Banff National Park accessible via hike or gondola, with observation decks and eatery.
+Mountain in Banff National Park is accessible via hike or gondola, with observation decks and eatery.
 Overlooking town of Banff.

 Journey Behind the Falls.
-Unique, close up views of Niagara Falls, going below and behind the falls via tunnels and observation decks.
+Unique, close-up views of Niagara Falls, going below and behind the falls via tunnels and observation decks.

 Parliament Hill.
-Referred locally simply as The Hill, this is place of Canada’s legislature in downtown Ottawa, Canada’s capital.
+Referred locally simply as The Hill, this is a place of Canada’s legislature in downtown Ottawa, Canada’s capital.
 Large, gothic revival complex surrounded by gardens, featuring various artworks and offering guided tours.

 Royal Ontario Museum.
 Large exhibition place ranging from art, world culture to natural history.
 Largest museum in Canada and one of the largest in North America.
 Located in Toronto.

 Rideau Canal.
-A canal, also referred to as Rideau Waterway, is connecting Ottawa and Lake Ontario.
+A canal also referred to as Rideau Waterway, is connecting Ottawa and Lake Ontario.
 During the summer offers boat rides and during the winter turns into skateway.
 It is more than 200 km long.

 Distillery District.
-Pedestrian area in Toronto, set in the 19th century area buildings that hosted whiskey distillery and now popular place with restaurants, bars and theaters.
+Pedestrian area in Toronto, set in the 19th-century area buildings that hosted whiskey distillery and now popular place with restaurants, bars, and theaters.

 Athabasca Falls.
 A waterfall on the upper Athabasca River in Jasper National Park, known for its large volume of water and forest surroundings.

 Canada Place.
-Located in the downtown harbor front in Vancouver, this iconic complex hosting convention center and ferry terminal is famous for being a shape of a ship and it is popular tourist destination.
+Located in the downtown harbor front in Vancouver, this iconic complex hosting convention center and ferry terminal is famous for being a shape of a ship and it is a popular tourist destination.